pkra/peterkrautzberger.org/_posts/2018/2018-04-19-braces-yourself.md

 <p data-height="265" data-theme-id="0" data-slug-hash="OvYeoq" data-default-tab="result" data-user="pkra" data-embed-version="2" data-pen-title="stretchy brace, single-div" class="codepen">See the Pen <a href="https://codepen.io/pkra/pen/OvYeoq/">stretchy brace, single-div</a> by Peter Krautzberger (<a href="https://codepen.io/pkra">@pkra</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 (Fun fact: using percentages in the border radius leads to some really cute behavior across sizes.)

 ## Objection!

-Now you might say it hasn't solve the *real* problem.
-Here are a couple of counter-arguments:
+Now you might say it hasn't solved the *real* problem.
+Here are a couple of counterarguments:

 **It has no character!** Gasp!
-It's true that in typical print equation layout engines you'll still a character there.
+It's true that in typical print equation layout engines you'll still have a character there.
 Well, you could just add a hidden one, no?

 **It doesn't work well on small sizes!** In typical print equation layout, you'll see several sizes of a brace being used for smaller heights (with possibly slight design variations for readability) after which the layout would switch over to a stretchy constructions (made up of several glyphs stitched together).
 This is a very interesting problem to solve.
 And you know what?
 This touches on one of the hottest topics of CSS discussions in the past few years: it is a perfect use case for [container queries](https://github.com/WICG/container-queries/).
 Go add a use case and push the web forward for everyone!